 The Pokagon Fund Vision Program

 The Pokagon Fund has been committed since 2011 to provide free vision care to youth and seniors in Harbor Country®.
 Over the past eight years close to a half million dollars has been awarded in grants for vision care previously administered by the New Buffalo Lions Club.
 The Vision Program is currently administered directly by The Pokagon Fund.
 The service provider for the program is Smoke Vision Care of New Buffalo.

-In addition, seniors age 50 and above who are permanent residents of Harbor Country will continue to be provided with free routine vision examinations and prescription glasses, subject to certain limits described below and subject to income eligibility based primarily on 250% of the Federal Poverty Income Guidelines for 2020.
-For example, the annual income of a senior applicant in a one-person household could not be higher than $31,900.
+In addition, seniors age 50 and above who are permanent residents of Harbor Country will receive a free routine vision examination and prescription glasses, subject to certain limits described below and subject to income eligibility based primarily on 250% of the Federal Poverty Income Guidelines for 2021.
+For example, the annual income of a senior applicant in a one-person household could not be higher than $32,200.
 For a senior applicant in a two-person household, the annual income could not exceed $43,100.

 For purposes of the Vision Program, income is calculated by adding the total of the following for each member of a senior’s household who is required to file a tax return: